jkmnt/falcon-url/README.md

 The router returns the route object as a by-product of route addition.
 Calling it with parameters produces the concrete URL object.

 URL objects are immutable and behave similarly to the `pathlib.Path` objects.

-They even overload the division operator the same way.
+**NOTE**: Registration via `app.add_route` won't work.
+Use the router directly.

 # Advanced usage

 ## Verification

-Pass a `strict` flag to the router to verify the routes.
+Pass a `strict` flag to the router to enable extra checks.
 It makes sense to enable it in debug mode of your app.

 ```python
 router = Router(strict=True)